mdn/content/files/en-us/web/accessibility/aria/roles/main_role/index.md

 ### Prefer HTML

-Using the [`<main>` element](/en-US/docs/Web/HTML/Element/main) will automatically communicate a section has a role of `main`.
+Using the {{HTMLElement('main')}} element will automatically communicate a section has a role of `main`.
 If at all possible, prefer using it instead.

 ### Skip navigation